oser520/zoor/README.md

 #### Hard Requirements

 These are required to compile and build the engine.
+Currently, it is not possible to build the engine, because the engine is still missing most pieces, but it is possible to build the unit tests for most of the parts that I've implemented.
+If you'd like to build the unit tests, then I recommend doing so in the *stable-test* branch.

 * C++11 compiler
 * [GNU make][1]